 - Following the decision of the NBM community, from 14/7/2017 only bookings for a minimum of 3 days stay will be considered (outside vassa period- see note below).
 1 night stays have been discontinued.

-- During the Vassa period we are only able to consider bookings for a minimum of 2 weeks stay.
+During the vassa period (normally July to early October) we are only able to consider bookings for a minimum of 2 weeks stay.
 Thank you for your understanding.

 Temperature: Newbury’s temperatures can range from lows around -2.6 °C to a high of around 35 °C. The colder months are usually from April to October.
 In any case, it’s safer to bring warm clothing as there has been instances of light sleet or snow in as late as December (which is in summer in Australia).
 Rain: Newbury tends to have an above average level of rainfall compared to the rest of Australia.
 It’s best to bring an umbrella or poncho for wet-weather conditions.
 Sun: The availability of direct sunlight is patchy as there is usually some form of cloud cover for most of the year.
 The driest and sunniest days tend to be from November to March.